 But after visiting so many churches in the city, I think it is time for you to get some fresh air out of the city.

-With jungles, mountains, ruins, national parks, and other wonders around Cuenca, taking a day trip is one of the best things to do in Cuenca.
+With jungles, mountains, ruins, national parks, and other wonders around Cuenca, there are plenty of incredible attractions near Cuenca.

 Cajas National Park, one of the most unique national parks in Ecuador, is located only 30 km west of Cuenca.
 Located 3900m above sea level (yes, super high), Cajas National Park offers a tundra environment.
 You can find plants and landscapes you won’t normally encounter in any other parts of Ecuador.